 In the ever changing digital world, new apps, websites and trends are continuity appearing and being used by our pupils.
 At Stony Dean school we have moved on from e-saftey and it is now called ‘Online Safety’.
 We educate pupils with up to date advice and issues around staying safe online in ICT, PSCHE, assemblies and through whole school initiatives such as ‘Safer Internet Day’.

-We take e-safety very seriously at Stony Dean School and your child has already gone through the topic very thoroughly in her ICT and PSCHE lessons throughout their time here.
-Your pupils e-safety capabilities will be increased through the learning of a wide range of topics including cyber bullying, safe social networking, a young person’s digital footprint, geolocation, online friendship, illegal downloading, sexting, age ratings and online grooming.
+We take online safety very seriously at Stony Dean School .
+Our pupils online safety capabilities will be increased through the learning of a wide range of topics including cyber bullying, safe social networking, digital footprint, geolocation, online friendship, illegal downloading, sexting, age ratings and online grooming.

 The school takes E-Safety very seriously and policies and procedures are regularly reviewed to take account of developments within this fast-changing area.

 If you would like to report anything please use the ‘report abuse’ button at the top of this page, which will navigate you to the CEOP website or if you would like to report anything direct to the school please use the ‘report button’.

 The comprehensive list of eSafety weblinks below is aimed at providing information and better awareness to students, teachers and parents of the issues relating to the use of the Internet, mobile phones and other ICT technologies.